 Get your Indiana real estate license renewed quickly by signing up for convenient online courses!
 Don't risk letting your Indiana real estate license expire by putting off your renewal education until the last minute.
 Start working on your license renewal today!
-(OnlineEd, Inc. partners with Career WebSchool to offer this course.)
+(OnlineEd, LLC. partners with Career WebSchool to offer this course.)

 How To Renew Your Indiana Real Estate License

 The Indiana Real Estate Commission and the Indiana Professional Licensing Agency manage the continuing education requirements for Indiana real estate licensees.
 The IREC mandates that real estate salespersons and brokers must take 16 hours of continuing education every 2 years.